Burdock (Arctium spp.)

 Benefits for Horses

-2. Detoxifies the Liver & Blood – Helps remove toxins and supports metabolic balance.
+1. Liver & Detoxification Support – Helps remove toxins and metabolic waste.

 • Introduce gradually to avoid digestive upset.